Nuitka/NUITKA-Utilities/nuitka-vs-pyinstaller.md

 | PyInstaller | 7.18 | 7.4 | **10.4** |
 | Nuitka | 19.4 | 21.3 | **51.1** |

 As can be seen, the Nuitka size is 3 to 5 times larger.
-But the situation ***changes radically*** for complex scripts - when it counts!
+But the situation ***changes radically*** for complex scripts - that is: when it counts!

 ## Case
 I have two scripts which do some Image formatting and watermarking for Instagram publications.
 They jointly use the following set of imports: